xeu974/freeday-doc/docs/bot-slack.md

   token_rotation_enabled: false
 ```

+> Note: The `event_subscriptions` URL must be validated in Slack app configuration.
+> To activate the URL, Freeday must be running and listening to Slack API calls.

 Then go in the *Basic Information* section.
 Here you will find various credentials that need to be copied into Freeday's environment file.

-Finally, install the app to your Workspace in the *Install App* section.

-> Note: The `event_subscriptions` URL must be validated in Slack app configuration.
-> To activate the URL, Freeday must be running and listening to Slack API calls.
+Finally, go in the *Install App* page, and hit the *Install to Workspace* button.
+A page will open displaying the scopes granted to the Freeday app.
+You can validate by clicking the *Allow* button.
+The Bot Access Token (also needed in Freeday's environment file) will then will be displayed to you.